KxSystems/docs-v1/docs/dashboards/pivotgrid.md

 Configures the dependent variable columns from the <a href="#pivot-query">Pivot Query</a>

-**Data Field Name**
+_Data Field Name_

-The Data Field Name is selected from data columns in the **Data Source** query.
+: The Data Field Name is selected from data columns in the **Data Source** query.

-**Display Name**
+_Display Name_

-The display name in the Pivot Grid column.
+: The display name in the Pivot Grid column.
 This is case sensitive.

-**Width (relative)**
+_Width (relative)_

-Relative measure to total width of Pivot Grid.
+: Relative measure to total width of Pivot Grid.
 Scale is contigent on the values of each column; for example, a column of Width (relative) of 20, in a Pivot Grid using column widths of 20,10,5,1 will scale at a column width of 55% (i.e. 20/(20+10+5+1))

 Relative columns will scale according to the browser size.

-**Text Align**
+_Text Align_

-Alignment of values inside Pivot Grid: left, center, right
+: Alignment of values inside Pivot Grid: left, center, right

-**Sortable**
+_Sortable_

-Check control.
+: Check control.
 When enabled, users clicking on column header will toggle between ascending and descending sort.

-**Format**
+_Format_

-Select formatting for data type in column
+: Select formatting for data type in column

 Supported formats include: *General, Number, Formatted Number, Smart Number, Date, Time, Datetime, and Percentage*

-**Precision**
+_Precision_

-Where numeric data is used, Precision sets the number of decimal places used.
+: Where numeric data is used, Precision sets the number of decimal places used.

-**Hide Trailing Zeroes**
+_Hide Trailing Zeroes_

-Removes the display of zeroes from end digits after the decimal point.
+: Removes the display of zeroes from end digits after the decimal point.

 ![Screenshot](img/beforeprecision.jpg)

 ![Screenshot](img/afterprecision.jpg)

-**Currency Symbol**
+_Currency Symbol_

-Currencies
+: Currencies

 ![Screenshot](img/currencysymbol.jpg)